-In a junior recital, the student will study and perform a variety of faculty approved literature of at least 30 minutes specifically written for the chosen instrument representing various compositional periods and styles and in the case of voice, in English, French, Latin, Italian, or German or other languages approved by faculty.
-The student will perform the recital six weeks to a month before a jury of music faculty prior to the actual performance.
+In a junior recital, the student will study and perform a variety of faculty approved literature of at least 30 minutes specifically written for the chosen instrument representing various compositional periods and styles.
+The student must set their recital date within the first two weeks of the semester in which they will perform.
+The student will perform the literature for the recital four to six weeks prior to the recital for a jury of music faculty who will determine if the recital is ready to proceed.
+In addition, they will prepare the written program with written and/or oral notes program notes for each piece, and design publicity materials all are subject to approval by a member of the music faculty and/or department chair.

-MUS 3010 Introduction to Counterpoint (3)
+MUS 3010 Counterpoint (3)

-Prerequisites: MUS 1040, 1160, and 2020 Offered: Spring semesters, 2025 and 2027
+Prerequisites: MUS 1040, MUS 1160, and MUS 2020